dart-lang/site-www/src/codelabs/iterables.md

     final out = anyInvalidEmailAddress(emails);
     if (!out) {
       _result(false, [
         'Looks like `anyInvalidEmailAddress` is wrong.
 Keep trying!
-There is at least one invalid address.'
+The result should be false with at least one invalid address.'
+      ]);
+      return;
+    }
+    final falseOut = anyInvalidEmailAddress(correctEmails);
+    if (falseOut) {
+      _result(false, [
+        'Looks like `anyInvalidEmailAddress` is wrong.
+Keep trying!
+The result should be false with all valid addresses.'
       ]);
       return;
     }